bamzooka/bamzooka_docker/README.md

 installs you can ensure they are in sync by looking at `/etc/passwd` and `/etc/group`, the Bamzooka account will have UID 1000.

+### MISC

+Bamzooka has its own login to docker hub.
+Ask a dev from the bamzooka team if you need any access

 ### Credits